UncoveredTensor/phishguard/README.md

   -tf, --top_features      The amount of top features we wanna use based on correlation matrix.

 MODEL:
+  -ma, --model_artifact_name             The name of the min max scaler artifact that is going to be saved.
+  -sa, --min_max_scaler_artifact_name    The name of the min max scaler artifact that is going to be saved.
   -ts, --train-size                      The train dataset size for when splitting the data into train and validation set.
   -esr, --early_stopping_rounds          The amount of patience within the early stopping function.
   -g, --gamma                            The gamma range for training the model.
-(0.1, 1) - default (0.1, 1.5)
+(0.1, 1) - default (0.1, 1.5).
-  -md, --max_depth                 The max depth range for training the model (1, 50) - default (1, 101)
+  -md, --max_depth                       The max depth range for training the model (1, 50) - default (1, 101).
-  -e, --eta                        The learning range thats going to be used when training the model (-4, 0), default (-3, 0) -a, --alpha                      The alpha range thats going to be used within the training of the model (0.01, 0.8), default (0.01, 1.0)
+  -e, --eta                              The learning range thats going to be used when training the model (-4, 0), default (-3, 0).
+  -a, --alpha                            The alpha range thats going to be used within the training of the model (0.01, 0.8), default (0.01, 1.0).

 HYPEROPT:
   -hpe, --hyperopt         Defines whether hyperopt needs to be used when training the XGBoost model.